We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 Most of the president’s political opponents refuse to acknowledge any success in the war.
 They insist the situation was bleak from day one and is only getting worse.
 There is no strategy, no plan, no measurable success whatsoever, and no hope per their analysis.
 It’s a complete zero.
 I wonder are they driven by worry of how dreadful it would be were the war deemed a success by a majority of Americans?

 The president says war was necessary to avoid a nuclear disaster while his political opponents say this is only a repeat of the 2003 Iraq nuclear scare: don’t be fooled again.
 Who do we believe?
-People believe sources they trust and discount those they do not, but we don’t know definitively one way or the other.
+Folks believe sources they trust and discount those they do not, but none of us definitively know the whole story.

-There were other legitimate objections/questions about entering the war.
+There were legitimate objections/questions about entering the war.
 Perhaps President Trump should have remained focused on domestic problems.
 There were known risks of becoming bogged down in the war.
-Furthermore, was the case even made for action in this particular moment?
+Was the case even made for action in this particular moment?

-We should all admit a significant portion of the president’s original goals have been met while also admit major sticking points remain which validate these concerns.
-Oil is barely flowing through the Persian Gulf, something that was not even a concern prior to the war.
-Furthermore, Iran steadfastly refuses to negotiate away its nuclear program, leaving the president stymied with regard to his central goal.
+Still, no matter our original position, all should admit a significant portion of the president’s original goals have been met while also admitting significant sticking points remain.
+Oil is barely flowing through the Persian Gulf, something not even a concern prior to the war.
+Furthermore, Iran steadfastly refuses to negotiate regarding its nuclear program, leaving the president stymied with regard to his central goal.
 Finally, regime change, not one of the president’s original goals, increasingly seems to be another measure of success.
+How can we call the job finished with this version of tyrants still in control and emboldened by surviving?
 The president needs to resort Plan B to finish the job here.
-Can we adjust?

 So, how does the war end and when?
-How will we know who has won, militarily and politically, since we are likely to hear conflicting analysis of the results no matter what happens?
+How do we determine the victor, militarily and politically as we are likely to hear conflicting analysis of the results no matter what happens?

 Support for the War

-Support for the war was underwater from day one.
-Certainly, President Trump took a huge political risk with this action and there is not yet a definitive result to fully justify that risk.
-Our goals need to be achieved without further bogging us down for an extended period.
+Support for the war was underwater initially.
+Certainly, President Trump took a huge political risk with this action and there is not yet a definitive result to convince enough Americans.
+Can this be finished without further bogging us down for an extended period.

-Still, public support for the war seems to have shifted little since the outset.
-Approval began around 42%, dropped a few percentage points in March, but stabilized to around 40% by the end of April.
-President Trump apparently has a core 40% who will support his policy a while longer.
-He doesn’t have a blank check, but the flattening of the curve indicates supporters will wait for the new strategy to take effect.
+Approval for the war began around 42%, dropped a few percentage points in March, but stabilized to around 40% by the end of April.
+President Trump doesn’t have a blank check, but the flat curve indicates around 40% of supporters will wait for the new strategy to take effect.

 The duration matters though.
 The Iranians hope to outlast us.
-Regime survival is a win for them.
 The regime wants to say it absorbed America’s best punch and continued the fight.
-The propaganda win matters more than losses suffered and their bleak short-term outlook.
-They seek to hunker down and delay until the upcoming November election.
-They believe American patience will wear thin, that domestic problems and the election will dissuade the president from finishing the job.
-Unfortunately, this strategy has worked all too often in the past.
+The propaganda win of surviving matters more than the military setback and their bleak economic outlook.
+They simply seek to hunker down and delay.
+They believe American patience will wear thin, that domestic problems and the November election will dissuade the president from finishing the job.

 So, how long will it take to win this war–and can America’s patience last?
 Will some nation or some unforeseen event come to Iran’s rescue?
 Will President Trump persist as long as necessary and ignore the political pressure if the war drags on?

 There are no definitive answers, but there are reasons for optimism.
+America has the clear advantage thus far.
 So far, American casualties have been minimal (they are incredibly low, in fact).
 Problems back home are not overwhelming.
 Gas prices have been elevated, but this is nothing like the pain of the oil embargo of the 1970s.
 This situation is also a boon to oil producers in the US; US production is at a maximum (this was not the goal, however!).
 The world too is adjusting to restrictions in the Persian Gulf: buyers are seeking oil from other sources and producers are seeking alternative distribution methods (via pipeline, rail, etc.).
 It is not a disaster by any means.

-Inflation was up slightly in March, but nowhere near the levels of 2021 through 2023.
-As we are all aware, gas prices at the pump too stabilized throughout April, although they could move up again.
-Oil markets have flirted with $100 per barrel, and that’s a problem long term, but it’s nothing like the $200 per barrel many forecasted.
+Inflation rose slightly in March, but nowhere near the levels of 2021 through 2023.
+As we are all aware, gas prices too stabilized throughout April, although they could move up again.
+Oil markets have flirted with $100 per barrel.
+That’s a long-term problem, but it’s nothing like $200 per barrel many forecasted.
 The president’s base can stick this out a while longer.

 Iran’s economy, on the other hand, has massive structural problems.
 They have very high inflation; estimates range from 50 to 100%.
 Their currency is worthless: one US dollar is equivalent to 1.5 million Iranian Rials.
-Iran had economic problems before the war, and they have certainly worsened after six weeks of bombing:
+Iran had economic problems before the war, and they have certainly worsened after six weeks of bombing and the subsequent blockade:

 How the War Saved the Iranian Regime | Foreign Affairs